Converg3nce/matic-docs/docs/faq.md

 Secondly, Plasma Cash, which is what we believe Loom wants to use "in future", will have block times greater than the Ethereum block times as you need to push every block of the sidechain to the main chain, while Matic uses checkpoints for 1-second block times (with PoS layer)

 As Plasma Cash works with Non-Fungible Tokes (NFT), it works great for game cards and social state changes where you have pre-defined fees (bundled as NFT - eg "20 tokens" to play game equals 1 NFT coin on plasma cash).
 For normal token transfers, you may need to swap tokens (like currency notes & change) on top of plasma cash which makes it difficult to implement while offering a friendly UX.
-It is still being discussed on plasma calls, While Matic uses state-based plasma (closer to Plasma MVP).
+It is still being discussed on plasma calls, while Matic uses state-based plasma (closer to Plasma MVP).

 - L1 scaling solutions